Paracord (short for parachute cord) is one of the most versatile materials that you’re ever going to run into.

 12. Knife or Axe Handle

 Your knife has been through the ringer.
 Your survival axe lost its grip on the rubber coating on the handle.
 It happens, but you can tightly weave paracord around the handles to bring a tactile grip and restore those tools to their former luster.

 This works universally, so paracord is the way to go if you need to create a handle on your telescopic handle shovel, pickaxe, or anything else you’re bringing with you.

 Once you learn how to do this, you’ll be able to make handles or grips on plenty of other survival items.
 It sure beats paying for sticky-back attachable grips (and it’s more durable, too).

 Paracord: The Survivalist’s Top Essential Item

-Paracord is going to come in handy so many times in just about every survival situation you can think of.
+Paracord rope will come in handy so many times in just about every survival situation you can think of.
 Now it’s just up to you to have enough on-hand that it’s actually useful.

-Braceleters, paracord backpack straps, lanyards for your survival hatchet – there are so many ways to ensure it’s always literally on-hand.
+A survival paracord bracelet, backpack straps, a paracord lanyard for your survival hatchet – there are so many ways to ensure it’s always literally on hand.
 Get on it.